-- Regional Collaboration The City works with regional partners to identify and mitigate the risk of wildland fires in and around Fort Collins and the GMA.
-In 2012, the City collaborated with PFA, Larimer County and the U.S. Forest Service during the High Park Fire, to deploy particulate monitoring equipment, and connect the community to resources and information about smoke forecasts and air quality impacts. - Parks pilot program In 2016, the City's Recreation Department began using the EPA Air Quality Index (AQI) to make informed decisions about moving community recreation programs and activities indoors or cancelling when air quality is expected to be poor.
+Regional Collaboration.
+The City works with regional partners to identify and mitigate the risk of wildland fires in and around Fort Collins and the GMA.
+In 2012, the City collaborated with PFA, Larimer County and the U.S. Forest Service during the High Park Fire, to deploy particulate monitoring equipment, and connect the community to resources and information about smoke forecasts and health-related impacts.

+Parks and Recreation Pilot Program.
+In 2016, the City's Recreation Department began using the EPA Air Quality Index (AQI) to understand the health concerns and effects related to poor air quality.
+The department uses the AQI to make informed decisions about moving community recreation programs and activities indoors or cancelling when air quality is expected to be poor.